freqtrade/freqtrade/docs/freqai.md

 By default, Freqai will not find find any existing models and will start by training a new one given the user configuration settings.
 Following training, it will use that model to predict for the duration of `backtest_period`.
 After a full `backtest_period` has elapsed, Freqai will auto retrain a new model, and begin making predictions with the updated model.
-FreqAI in live mode permits the user to use fractional days (i.e. 0.1) in the `backtest_period`, which enables more frequent retraining.
+FreqAI backtesting and live both permit the user to use fractional days (i.e. 0.1) in the `backtest_period`, which enables more frequent retraining.
+But the user should be careful that using a fractional `backtest_period` with a large `--timerange` in backtesting will result in a huge amount of required trainings/models.

 If the user wishes to start dry/live from a backtested saved model, the user only needs to reuse the same `identifier` parameter